 A: Yes, the RI Board and the Foundation Trustees meetings will take place remotely via webinar rather than in-person.

-Q: Did the RI Board take any action in response to COVID-19?
+Q: Did the RI Board take any recent action in response to COVID-19?

 Q: Is the Rotary International secretariat taking precautions?